tivtag/Atom.Tools/README.md

 ### Atom Framework
 The Atom framework is provided AS IS without source code.

+### Ookii.Dialogs
+The Ookii.Dialogs library is used to provide a better Open Folder dialog experience.
+See Dependencies\Ookii.Dialogs License.txt

 ## Requirements
 * Microsoft XNA 4.x
 * Microsoft Code Contracts